Sustainable transport: “We work on directly eliminating CO2 emissions, rather than offsetting them”

 We are aiming for a sustainable transport industry.
 We work on directly eliminating CO2 emissions, rather than offsetting them.
 Our goal is to change the business model in long-distance transport, making it much more humane and sustainable thanks to the relay system, so we will accelerate the use of electric trucks in the sector without waiting for the future.

 We work on eliminating CO2 emissions, so we will accelerate the use of electrictric trucks instead of waiting for the future.

 How many electric trucks will join your fleet?

-During the first months of 2023 we will have two electric trucks traveling along a particular section of one of the corridors but our plan is to add a total of 10 electric vehicles to our fleet by the end of the year.
+During the first 6 months of 2023 we will have two electric trucks traveling along a particular section of one of the corridors but our plan is to add more electric vehicles to our fleet by the end of the year.

 What are the main challenges involved in an electrification project such as the one you are proposing?

 There are three major obstacles to the electrification of long-distance transport.
 The first is that batteries have a very limited autonomy in this type of heavy vehicles for long-distance transport, around 300 kilometers.
 Another aspect to be taken into account is the slowness of charging these large batteries, despite the fact that great progress is being made in this area.
 Finally, there is a shortage of chargers for heavy trucks on the roads.